Plans are being finalised to modernise the facilities.

 The final plan, which has come about after consultation with local people and organisations, includes a new café situated further back into the park, giving views across the grounds and to the Thames.

-This building will also serve as a restaurant and multi-use area, with room for 70 people.
+This building could also serve as a restaurant and will include a multi-use room for use by up to 70 people.
 This space will be available for business meetings, educational events, seminars and performances such as comedy nights and theatre.

 The Council also plans to provide holiday accommodation on the edge of the site, in the form of two new lodges and a converted cottage, to provide an income to help fund the scheme and maintenance of the pleasure grounds in the long term.